gSchool/DNA-release-2/03-Phase-2/02-making-work-visible.md

 <!-- ======================= END CHALLENGE ======================= -->

-A Kanban should be adapted to **YOUR** workflow - and it may need to be further divided to show transitions.
+A Kanban should be adapted to **YOUR** context and workflow--it may need to be further divided to show transitions.
 Here is an example of how the Digital DNA team is using a Kanban to support their workflow (this is only a portion of our Kanban):

 ![trello](__images/02_03_trello.png)